5G: Commercial rollout (2019–2021)

 On April 3, 2019, South Korea launched its national network, the first full commercial deployment.
 Hours later, Verizon began limited service in select U.S. cities.
-In June 2019, Globe Telecom introduced the Philippines’ first next-generation network, and in December 2019, AT&T launched a consumer service in the United States that expanded nationwide during 2020.
+In June 2019, Globe Telecom introduced the Philippines' first next-generation network, and in December 2019, AT&T launched a consumer service in the United States that expanded nationwide during 2020.

 Commercial 5G deployment expanded rapidly through 2020.
 Beyond public mobile networks, it was also adopted in private industrial and enterprise systems, including operation in unlicensed spectrum (NR-U) and licensed non-public networks (NPNs).
 Private 5G networks became important for Industry 4.0 automation and smart manufacturing.
 Early rollouts used non-standalone (NSA) mode—with 4G cores—before networks transitioned to standalone (SA) mode with dedicated 5G cores.

-South Korea’s 2019 rollout used equipment from Samsung, Ericsson, and Nokia; LG U Plus also deployed Huawei hardware.
+South Korea's 2019 rollout used equipment from Samsung, Ericsson, and Nokia; LG U Plus also deployed Huawei hardware.

 Samsung supplied most of the roughly 86,000 sites, while SK Telecom, KT Corporation, and LG U Plus concentrated coverage in major cities using the 3.5 GHz band under NSA operation.
 Reported download speeds averaged 200–400 Mbit/s, and subscriptions grew from about 260,000 to 4.7 million during 2019.

 Following these early deployments, T-Mobile US launched the first nationwide standalone network in 2020.
+In the United States, T-Mobile's merger with Sprint closed on April 1, 2020, after approval by the Department of Justice on the condition that the combined company help Dish build a fourth nationwide wireless network and that T-Mobile freeze prices for three years.
+The merger gave T-Mobile control of Sprint's 2.5 GHz spectrum holdings, which became the foundation of its subsequent mid-band 5G expansion.
 Ericsson projected that by the mid-2020s, 5G networks would reach about 65 percent of the global population.

 Major suppliers of 5G radio and core systems included Altiostar, Cisco Systems, Datang Telecom/Fiberhome, Ericsson, Huawei, Nokia, Qualcomm, Samsung, and ZTE.
 Huawei was estimated to hold about 70 percent of global 5G base stations by 2023.

 Recent developments (2022–present)

 By 2022, network speeds in many regions had stabilized, and operators began testing 5.5G upgrades to improve capacity and latency.
 By the early 2020s, large-scale commercial 5G networks were active across most developed markets, and rollout in developing regions was still accelerating.